ibm-cloud-docs/account/account_faq.md

 To learn more about the $200 promotional credit, see [Pay-As-You-Go account](/docs/account/index.html#paygo).

-## How do I switch between multiple accounts?
+## How do I switch between several accounts?
 {: #switch-between-accounts}

 To switch between accounts, go to the **{{site.data.keyword.avatar}}** icon ![Avatar icon](../icons/i-avatar-icon.svg), click the **Account** menu, and select another account.